Arleycht/fisch-bot/README.md

 Automated digging script for the Roblox game Dig It using computer vision.

-## NOTICE

-This bot only automates the digging minigame and will not automatically start the dig at the moment.

 ## Setup and Usage

 It is recommended to use a Python virtual environment to run this script.